Coriander ground - spicy oriental

 Coriander powder is a quintessential spice of Indian and Oriental cuisine.
 Mainly the Indian cuisine uses it in various spice mixtures.
 For example, it is an ingredient of Garam Masala, curry powder of diverse origins.

 It is also present in many other ethical spice blends like Ras el Hanout, Tabil, African Rub, Baharat, Berbere, Carioca, Colorado, in many curry blends, and Masala.

 The coriander plant is lean.
 Also, it is one year old and has a growth height of up to 1 m.
 Furthermore, they can be described as herbaceous with branched stems and feather-part leaves.
 The leaves are similar to those of parsley.
 During flowering, it carries whitish to delicate pink shimmering flower domes.
 The coriander seeds are spherical, light brown fissile fruits with a size between 2-5 mm.

 The coriander is originally from the eastern Mediterranean and was already known and very popular with the Egyptians.
 By the way, it was found during excavations in the graves of some pharaohs.

-The Greeks and Romans valued it not only as a spice but also as an additive in winemaking and as a cure for multiple diseases.
+The Greeks and Romans valued it as a spice, an additive in winemaking, and a cure for multiple diseases.
 They also believed in its good effect, particularly stimulating appetite and digestion.